dbgate/dbgate.github.io/content/blog/2025-01-24-compare-database-tools.md

 <!--more-->

 ## phpMyAdmin
-phpMyAdmin is a classic and widely-used MySQL administration tool that has been the go-to choice for web developers for over two decades.
+phpMyAdmin is a classic and widely-used online MySQL administration tool that has been the go-to choice for web developers for over two decades.
 It offers comprehensive database management features and is included with most web hosting platforms.

 <img src="/blog/2025-01-25/phpmyadmin.png" alt="phpMyAdmin screenshot" width="600" />